it-novum/openITCOCKPIT-documentation/en/docs/beginners/create-first-host.md

 ![create host](/images/openITCOCKPIT-Create-Host.png)

-Now scroll to the bottom of the page, click :fontawesome-solid-chevron-down: to the right of the "Create Host" button and then select `Save and Create Service`.
+Now scroll to the bottom of the page, click :fontawesome-solid-chevron-down: to the right of the `Create Host` button and then select `Save and Create Service`.

 ![create service](/images/create-host-and-service.png)